Kurt Gingold: Life and career

 Kurt Gingold was born in Austria in 1929.
 He studied at Tulane University, where he was active in the student chapter of the American Chemical Society and Hillel, graduating in 1950.
-He went on to do graduate work at Harvard, obtaining his doctorate in Chemistry in 1954.
+He went on to do graduate work at Harvard, obtaining his doctorate in chemistry in 1954.
 In 1957 Gingold was a contestant on the NBC game show Twenty-One.

 For thirty years he worked as a translator (senior information scientist) for American Cyanamid, going on to work as a consultant translator for Boehringer Ingelheim.
 He was a charter member of the American Translators Association (ATA), founded in 1959, serving as vice president 1960–63, and as president 1963–65.
 It was in the latter capacity that, on September 30, 1964, he gave a presentation to the Automatic Language Processing Advisory Committee of the National Academy of Sciences and the United States National Research Council, explaining the lack of correlation between cost and quality in commercial translation.
 In 1965 he became the second recipient of the Gode Medal for services to the profession.
-He was accredited by the ATA as a translator into English from French, German, Italian, Portuguese, Russian, Spanish and Dutch.
+He was accredited by the ATA as a translator into English from Dutch, French, German, Italian, Portuguese, Russian and Spanish.

-Gingold served as a Vice-President of the International Federation of Translators, and in 1970 he became director of the Interlingua Institute.
+Gingold served as a vice-president of the International Federation of Translators, and in 1970 he became director of the Interlingua Institute.